-- (g) Conditions.
-In accordance with N.C.G.S. § 160A-382(b) NCGS 160D-703(b) any conditions of approval shall be: - (1) Expressly set forth in the approval; - (2) Agreed upon by the property owner(s), in writing, and the town council;

-(3) Limited to conditions deemed necessary to ensure compliance with the requirements and particular standards of this appendix, including compliance with the adopted comprehensive plan and its adopted elements Conditions and site-specific standards imposed in a conditional district shall be limited to those that address the conformance of the development and use of the site to this appendix, plans adopted pursuant to NCGS 160D-501, or the impacts reasonably expected to be generated by the development or use of the site; and
+- "(g) Conditions.
+In accordance with N.C.G.S. § 160A-382(b) NCGS 160D-703(b) any conditions of approval shall be: - (1) Expressly set forth in the approval; - (2) Agreed upon by the property owner(s), in writing, and the town council; and, - (3) Limited to conditions, deemed necessary to ensure compliance with the requirements and particular standards of this appendix, including compliance with the adopted comprehensive plan and its adopted elements district-specific plans, and site-specific standards that address the conformance of the development and use of the site to town regulations, plans adopted pursuant to NCGS 160D-501, or the impacts reasonably expected to be generated by the development or use of the site. and - (4) Related in both type and scope to the anticipated impacts of the proposed development."

-Section 60 - Article 4 - Procedures.
+Section 53 - Article 4 - Procedures.
+Section 4.4. - Zoning amendments.
 Section 4.4.4 Minor changes to Approved Rezoning Plans in the Light-Industrial Conditional Zoning District is hereby amended as follows:

-The town manager may approve minor-changes modifications to rezoning plans attached to an approved conditional zoning district rezoning as long as such changes continue to comply with the approving action of the town council and all other applicable requirements or are required specifically by a condition of approval.
+"The town manager may approve minor-changes modifications to rezoning plans attached to an approved conditional zoning district rezoning as long as such changes continue to comply with the approving action of the town council and all other applicable requirements or are required specifically by a condition of approval.
 The town manager shall not have the authority to approve changes to approved rezoning plans that constitute a major modification of the rezoning plan.
 If a major modification is proposed, the town manager shall require the filing of an application for approval of the modification.
 An application for modification of a rezoning plan shall be reviewed in accordance with the procedures established in subsections 4.4.1 and 4.4.3